User and Company Lookup

-The User/Company Lookup allows you to look up individual customers, like a CRM.
+The Lookup analysis allows you to look up individual customers, like a CRM (customer relationship management) system.
 You can filter by any user properties like email or company domain.
-Since Moesif is a User Behavior Analytics platform, you can also filter based on events that a user or company performed (in terms of API calls and custom actions).
+Since Moesif is a user behavior analytics platform, you can also filter based on events that a user or company performs.
+This incluces API calls and custom actions.

-Note that events may take up to 20 minutes to show up in the user analytics screens.
-If your data has not shown up, please try again later once the data has had time to filter over.
+Events may take up to 20 minutes to show up in the user analytics screens.
+If your data has not appeared, make sure you wait until Moesif has completed the instrumentation process and loaded the data.

 Example Query

-To see all self-service users who are running into 400 errors, you can add two filters:
+For example, to see all self-service users running into 400 Bad Request error response, you can add two filters:

-1. Users that are not on an enterprise plan (a custom user property)
+1. Users that are not on an enterprise plan.
+This indicates a custom user property.

-2. Users who made at least 1 API calls in last 7 days that resulted in a 400 error
+2. Users who’ve made at least one API call in last seven days, getting a 400 Bad Request error response.

 Users who had over 1 400 errors